Autism Stories is a documentary photo project that explores the lives of persons with autism.

 It’s not my intention to tell these stories by turning their subjects into heroes or victims.
 It’s not my intention to impose my own views on what it means to live with autism.
 I want to give a voice to the participants, whenever possible and in ways that are accessible for them.
 They can draw or write on my photos and I can include their own stories or comments alongside those written by me.

-My contact with most of the participants has been greatly facilitated by GAMP, a Belgian association that fights for better and more inclusive services for persons with handicap with high dependency.
-I am grateful for their support.
+GAMP, a Belgian association that fights for better and more inclusive services for persons with handicap with high dependency.
+Many thanks to Cinzia for the constant support.